 Is there a particular technique you enjoy teaching?

 I'm a little greedy to be honest and I enjoy teaching all the techniques, so it's difficult to pin one down, but if had to, I love lithography because it's like alchemy and also etching as it can go from really simple to unbelievably complicated.

 Tell us what are you working on at the moment?

-Due to the current lockdown restrictions it's been more about what I can do, so I've really enjoyed doing lots of drawings, wood and metal engraving and mezzotints, as well as researching processes and techniques to continue to develop my knowledge.
+I've really enjoyed doing lots of drawings, wood and metal engraving and mezzotints, as well as researching processes and techniques to continue to develop my knowledge.

 What has been your most memorable moment at Margaret Street?

 There's so many from over the years, but being nominated by one of our great students for the Extra Mile 'Behind the Scenes' award in 2020, and winning, was definitely the top accolade!